foundriesio/docs/source/user-guide/custom-sota-client.rst

 Command Line Interface - CLI (Aktualizr-lite Manual Mode)
 ---------------------------------------------------------

-The `aktualizr-lite` executable can be invoked to perform individual operations allowing more control over the update flow.
+The ``aktualizr-lite`` executable can be invoked to perform individual operations allowing more control over the update flow.

-.. warning:: The Command Line Interface is on beta stage,
+.. warning:: The Command Line Interface is in beta stage,
     and is subject to change over the next releases.

 .. note:: In order to use the run individual `aktualizr-lite` commands,
-    the `aktualizr-lite` service needs to be stopped with ``sudo systemctl stop aktualizr-lite`` and/or disabled with ``sudo systemctl disable aktualizr-lite``.
+    the ``aktualizr-lite`` service needs to be stopped with ``sudo systemctl stop aktualizr-lite`` and/or disabled with ``sudo systemctl disable aktualizr-lite``.

 .. note:: If lmp-device-register is used,
-    the `--start-daemon 0` is recommended
+    Using ``--start-daemon 0`` is recommended
-    in order to avoid starting aktualizr-lite daemon automatically.
+    in order to avoid starting the aktualizr-lite daemon automatically.

 .. prompt::